frikyng/repo_for_repoChat/Documentation.md

 export_folder = 'some/folder/to/extract/individual/arboreal_scans'
 meta_batch_process_ribbon_scan(source_folder','','',export_folder)

-%% Optionally, you may have to indicate the settings.txt file, and you can modulate the default exraction options -TO DOCUMENT
+%% Optionally, you may have to indicate the settings.txt file, and you can modulate the default extraction options -TO DOCUMENT

 %% Later, you can create an arboreal_scan_experiment object using this export folder